 The Vakil Mosque is located right next to the Vakil Bazaar and was built between 1751 and 1773 during the Zand Dynasty period.
 Vakil means regent, a title for Karim Khan used during this rule.
 The mosque was restored in the 19th century during the Qajar period.
 This mosque like a bright jewel is located next to Vakil Bazaar and fascinates every viewer.

 There is a large courtyard with a swimming pool in front of the main Iwan, which further emphasizes the Islamic Iranian architectural elements.
-The main entrance door and the walls are decorated with glazed colorful floral patterns tiles which are characteristic of the Qajar period.
+The main entrance door and the walls are decorated with glazed colorful floral pattern tiles characteristic of the Qajar period.
 The prayer hall with 48 twisted monolithic pillars will amaze all visitors.
 Before entering the mosque, women will be invited to wear a chador(Islamic ladies' cover), which will be provided at the entrance.

-Shiraz is known to the city of "Flower and nightingale".
-You can see some beautiful and old gardens in this city.
+Shiraz is known as the city of "Flower and nightingale".
+You can see some beautiful old gardens in this city.
 One of the most stunning ones in Shiraz is arguably the historic Persian garden called Eram.
 Some sources and evidence show that the gardens were built between the 11th-14th century during the rule of the Seljuk Dynasty, and finally restored by the Zand Dynasty.

 Today, the Eram garden is part of the Shiraz Botanical Garden which was established in 1983.
 The botanical garden is run by Shiraz University and it’s listed as a UNESCO World Heritage Site.
 Eram means heaven in Islam’s holy book Quran.
 Iranian gardens are one of the most beautiful and attractive places, where you can spend hours and enjoy talking to people.
-Spend a whole day in Eram garden and enjoy the blossoming flowers and the shade of the towering cypress trees.
+Spend a whole day in the Eram garden and enjoy the blossoming flowers and the shade of the towering cypress trees.
 It’s one of the most relaxing places to visit in Shiraz.

 Hafez's tomb is the most popular meeting point in the city for locals.
 He is considered the greatest poet in Persian culture.
-He wrote about love, faith, and was an excellent satirist – critiquing politicians and rulers of his time.
+He wrote about love, and faith, and was an excellent satirist – critiquing politicians and rulers of his time.
 It’s a truly important place for the locals, they feel immense pride in Hafez who was a Shirazi like themselves.
 If you want to understand the meaning of the poems, ask anyone around you.

 For Iranians, visiting the tomb of Hafez is like going to a relative's grave.
 Feelings, of course, are more with respect than with grievance.
 Some bring rose water to wash the tombstone and put flowers on the grave.
-Then, they touch the tombstone with a finger while praying while reciting a chapter from the Koran to ask for the blessing of his soul.
+Then, they touch the tombstone with a finger while praying and reciting a chapter from the Koran to ask for the blessing of his soul.
 Some proceed to ask Hafez to speak to them through his poems and to tell them about the state of their lives or to give them wise advice through the words of his poems.
 Then they open their eyes and open the book on any page they open at random and continue to read it with enthusiasm.

 Do not miss the beautiful houses of Shiraz.
 If you want to realize the spirit of Iranian architecture, Shiraz houses will be your best choice. one of the most beautiful ones is Shapouri House and Garden.
 It is a precious example of Persian - European architecture, representing innovation in design, facade, and structure.
 It is one of the most extraordinary historical houses and at the same time a museum, restaurant, and café in Shiraz.
 Visiting the Shapouri House should be an integral part of any Shiraz tours and Iran tours for those who travel to Shiraz.

 After a colorful and fragrant visit to Pink mosque, move to the historical area of Shiraz and feel yourself like a king at the Karim Khan Arg.
 Karim Khan's citadel is the residence of Karim Khan the most famous and powerful king of the Zand dynasty, who chose the title of Vakil Ol Roaya or the People's Advocate.
-Walk like a king at an eighteenth-century citadel and visit the facility of it.
-Inside the building, visit the large courtyard, the frescoed rooms, and the fascinating baths, traditional hammam with all the architectural features and decorations typical of local culture and nature.
+Walk like a king at an eighteenth-century citadel and visit its facility of it.
+Inside the building, visit the large courtyard, the frescoed rooms, the fascinating baths, traditional hammam with all the architectural features and decorations typical of local culture and nature.
 These are obviously the royal family's private baths, but nearby there are also the Vakil public baths where you can see a slice of ancient local life.